 assets with named beneficiaries (e.g., 401Ks, life insurance policies),

-You should also exclude the value of any homestead and family exemptions (see below).
+You should also exclude the value of any Personal Property and Homestead Exemptions.

 To use the small estate affidavit process: